 by Juan Murillo and Roberto Maestre.

-An important effort to define, develop and integrate Ethics into AI is being done.
-Regulations, especially in the EU (but also in the US), are beginning to define the rules addressed to enable harmless AI solutions implementation [reference].
+Great efforts are being made to define, develop and integrate Ethics into AI.
+Regulations, especially in the EU (but also in the US), are beginning to define the rules designed to enable harmless implementation of AI solutions [reference].
 Once we have realized that AI can amplify the bias that exists in data [reference], we must be watchful with AI Systems that take actions automatically.
-An interesting trend in the industry is to develop new metrics (both from classification and regression) in order to monitor and mitigate such biases, however, there is a huge push to develop new models integrating all these concepts [reference].
+An interesting trend in the industry is to develop new metrics (both from classification and regression) in order to monitor and mitigate such biases.
+However, there is a huge push to develop new models which integrate all these concepts [reference].

-When pursuing non-discriminatory measures implementation, businesses must make a trade-off between two main elements: avoiding unfair discrimination based in sensitive data, while keeping the necessary discerning capacity of their models to protect their shareholders’ interests and make their activity sustainable and profitable.
+When pursuing implementation of non-discriminatory measures, businesses must make a trade-off between two main elements: to avoid unfair discrimination based on sensitive data, while keeping the necessary discerning capacity of their models to protect their shareholders’ interests and make their activity sustainable and profitable.
 For example, in finance, models are used to accept new customers (admission models) and to fix credit interests (dynamic pricing models).

-Leaving apart customer descriptive features and aiming an increment on fairness metrics (through a more equal treatment to its customers) may imply assuming a greater risk with impact in expected revenue, these costs must be measured when making the aforementioned trade-off, as seen here.
-Besides, in a recent paper, researchers of MIT Media Lab have demonstrated that significant increase in fairness measures -even when working with non sensitive data- may be achieved with comparatively low impact in business goals.
+Leaving aside customer descriptive features in order to aim for an increment in fairness metrics (through a more equal treatment for all customers) may imply assuming a greater risk with an impact on expected revenue.
+However, these costs must be measured when making the aforementioned trade-off, as seen here.
+Besides, in a recent paper, researchers of MIT Media Lab have demonstrated that significant increase in fairness measures -even when working with non sensitive data- may be achieved with comparatively low impact on business goals.
 This is an example of how machine learning may help us to maximize both, corporate and social benefits.